Brinfer/ClearWay/README.md

           rules for a wide range of languages.
 - [babel](https://www.ctan.org/pkg/babel) This package manages culturally-determined typographical (and other) rules or a wide range of languages.
+- [biblatex](https://www.ctan.org/pkg/biblatex) BibLaTeX is a complete reimplementation of the bibliographic facilities provided by LaTeX.
 - [enumitem](https://www.ctan.org/pkg/enumitem) This package provides user control over the layout of the three basic list environments: enumerate, itemize and description.
 - [fancyhdr](https://www.ctan.org/pkg/fancyhdr) The package provides extensive facilities, both for constructing headers